Canary Islands Hotels

 (For information about the Western Isles of Tenerife, La Palma, La Gomera and El Hierro visit The Canary Islands - The Western Isles.)

 Below are attractions and highlights of each of the eastern islands to help you get the most from your visit to the Canary Islands.
+For a summary of the most popular sights in the region see also The Eastern Canary Islands places to visit.

 With mountains, forests, volcanic craters and sand dunes this island is a real gem.
 It is the most popular of all the Canary Islands and is very beautiful with a rather exotic feel due to its great diversity.
 The north is cooler and lusher but most tourists head for the large resorts in the south.

 Agaete on the north west of the island is a small, quiet resort perfect for those who like the weather a little cooler.
+Agaete is a small resort on a rocky bay nestled amongst the banana plantations.

 At the southern tip is Maspalomas, a wonderful area of sand dunes and camels!
 Nearby Playa del Ingles is one of the largest resorts on the islands.
 If you are looking for something a little more sedate try the charming Puerto de Mogan a bit further round the coast.

 Be sure to hire a car or take the bus and visit the dramatic mountainous interior of the island.
 Tejeda is a mountain village with fabulous views of the Roque Bentaiga mountains.
+Teror is an interesting village and pilgrim site.

 The island has around three hundred volcanoes and the contrast of the volcanic landscape and the sea makes this island the most unusual and perhaps the most attractive.
 It is a UNESCO World Biosphere Reservation for its protection and conservation.
 Lanzarote's dramatic volcanic scenery along with some great beaches ensure that the island attracts lots of visitors each year.